LESSON No. 3

 Candidiasis.
 Caused by pathogenic yeast fungi of the genus Candida.
 Morphologically, it is manifested by hyperemia of the oral mucosa with the formation of white loose plaques, which can

-Changes in the oral cavity in case of poisoning with salts of heavy metals
+Changes in the oral cavity due to poisoning with heavy metal salts

-Heavy metals are potent toxic substances.
+Heavy metals are highly toxic substances.
 Enter the body through the respiratory system and gastrointestinal tract in the form of vapors, aerosols, fine dust particles

-Behcet's disease.
-The Turkish doctor Behcet described a disease with a chronic relapsing course, the leading signs of which he singled out recurrent aphthae of the mucous membranes of the oral cavity and
+Behçet's disease.
+The Turkish doctor Behçet described a disease with a chronic relapsing course, the leading signs of which were recurrent aphthae of the oral mucosa and

 Cheilitis is an inflammation of the red border, mucous membrane and skin of the lips.
 It occurs as an independent disease and as a manifestation of other diseases (lichen simplex, lichen planus,